COLUMBA 1400

 This new role has been created to champion the voice of young people so that their views are at the heart of all decisions made by the board.

 Jessica took part in our Young People's Leadership Academy in 2016.
-She is now 19 and in the first year of studying psychology at Glasgow Caledonian University, whilst also working part time in a hotel and doing voluntary work.
+She is studying psychology at Glasgow Caledonian University, whilst also working part time and doing voluntary work.

 She says: "I'm really excited to be a part of this new chapter for Columba 1400 and to have the opportunity to take on this role.
 It is already an amazing organisation and through adding myself and Marysia [our other Young Person Consultant] to the board they are making it even better, by saying that they value young people's opinions, and they want to listen to us."